Skip to content

 What causes acne?

 Scientists are still trying to understand the underlying factors that lead to breakouts.
-Hormones most likely play a significant role - explaining why acne is so common in teenagers.
+Hormones most likely play a significant role, explaining why acne is so common in teenagers.

-Additional factors include tobacco use, stress, lack of sleep, foods, using comedogenic makeup or skincare products, hair products, and genetics.
+Additional factors include tobacco use, stress, lack of sleep, foods, using comedogenic makeup or skincare products, hair products, supplements, and genetics.

 What acne treatments are available online?